auwerxlab/renku-r-tools/README.rst

 Features:

-- Link the packrat libraries of a R project to another location.
-This is particularly useful when packrat libraries are located on the docker image.
+- Replace the packrat-managed libraries of a R project by symbolic links.
+This is useful when relocating packrat libraries from the R project directory to the docker image.
+- Replace the renv-managed libraries of a R project by symbolic links.
+This is useful when relocating renv libraries from the R project directory to the docker image.

 Installation
 ============